-The District Secretary and Engineer are responsible for overseeing the development of the Reclamation District 2040 Emergency Operations Plan.
-The District Engineer will maintain the District Flood Contingency Map which constitutes Annex A. The District Secretary and District Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.
+The District Secretary/Legal Counsel and District Engineer are responsible for overseeing the development of the Reclamation District 403 Emergency Operations Plan.
+The District Engineer will maintain Annex A. The District Secretary/Legal Counsel and District Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.